Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 ### Loading

 When an entity loads into the world, it will _enter_ the default animation controller state, in each of its attached animation controllers.
-If no `default_state` is defined, the state named `default` is used.
+If no `initial_state` is defined, the state named `default` is used.
 If this is missing, the AC will generate a content log.

 When running, the AC will do the following things each tick: